 Here again, the fish weren't that large, but they were plenty large enough to put a bend in the rod.
 Well, at least most were.
 I caught quite a few little largemouth bass.
 Surprisingly, Coach didn't catch any bass.
 He made up for it with bluegills, though.
 He found one corner of one of the ponds where he caught a fish on every cast, over and over and over.

-Not all the bass were quite that small, as the one in the upper right hand corner of the page shows.
-Even though it and another about the same size were not large, they were plenty large enough to be fun on a light rod.
+Not all the bass were quite that small.
+They were plenty large enough to be fun on a light rod, though.

 It was here that I tried a new (to me) technique for bluegills.